 Give subscribers a choice: add a few buttons with call-to-actions that they can click on.
 Interactivity is the key to sales and a positive brand image.
 Also, it is just good UX/UI when the users can access the functionality of an application directly from the push.

-By default, clicking on the mobile push notification initiates the opening of the application.
+By default, clicking on the mobile push notification initiates the application’s opening.
 But it’s much more convenient when you click on the push to apply a promotional code or open a section with a specific promotion.

 Current mobile applications are capable of generating a link to a page of any content.
 Links that open the desired section of the application are called dip-links.
 Use these to save your users from having to search for the specific page themselves.